Book publishing in Pakistan: Printing and Publishing industry

 Very close to the literary scene is the printing and publishing industry as the books are nothing if they do not get a publisher or a printer.
 Like every other thing in the region, the printing industry is with its own sets of problems the initial ones being the unfavorable socio-economic conditions, lack of mass education and the development of local languages.
 Given these conditions, the establishment of the publishing industry in present-day Pakistan can be traced back to the nineteenth century.
 Still, the subject matter of the books dealt mainly with religious or philosophical themes and was also very restrained.

 World War I bought newer printing methods, and with these improved printing methods the industry moved a step further towards development.
 Press now ventured into the realms of subjects as diverse as philosophy, Islamic thought and literary criticism.
-Even more encouraging was the fact that quality books were being translated from other languages into Urdu where there was a lack expertise.
+Even more encouraging was that quality books were being translated from other languages into Urdu where there was a lack expertise.
 These included chemistry, physics, economics, and political science and commerce books.

 Another important milestone was the introduction of the printing of modern novels and short stories.
-Russian, French and Bengali novels were also translated to add flavor to the local literature.
+Russian, French and Bengali novels were also translated to add flavour to the local literature.

 World War II also bought a significant change in the industry.
 The printing methods were further improved and the publication industry saw a boost in sales and production with the rising literacy rates and the political awareness in the masses.

 Since World War II, the publishing industry has been steadily growing despite the many hurdles like the low purchasing power of the masses and the lack of facilities.

-The principle centers of publishing are Karachi, Lahore and Peshawar.
+The principle centres of publishing are Karachi, Lahore and Peshawar.
 Lahore stands out with its numerous publishing houses and has been the hub of the industry from the pre-independence era.
 Even now, getting a book published from Lahore is much easier than elsewhere.

 Pakistan's publishing industry also has a lucrative market for Urdu and religious books abroad.
 A considerable number of books and periodicals are exported to countries like Malaysia, East Africa and the Middle East.
 Also, a very large number of books is imported in Pakistan mainly from UK and USA.
 The Inter-Media Growth program of Pakistan and USA have signed an agreement whereby Pakistan can import books and still pay for them in its local currency.